Construction Change Order Template 2026

 Why change orders matter for cash flow

-Rabbet’s 2024 Construction Payments Report reported that slow payments cost the U.S. construction industry $280 billion in 2024.
+Slow payment is a serious problem in construction.
+Rabbet’s 2024 Construction Payments Report found that slow payments cost the U.S. construction industry $280 billion in 2024.
 Rabbet Construction Payments Report (rabbet.com)

 Construction volume makes clarity more important

 The U.S. Census Bureau reported March 2026 construction spending at a seasonally adjusted annual rate of $2,185.5 billion.
-U.S. Census Construction Spending (Census.gov)
+U.S. Census Construction Spending (Census.gov) In a market that large and that fast-moving, contractors need systems that document work clearly, because small documentation gaps have a way of turning into large financial problems.

 1. Dust control.